bryonbaker/maas-experiments/client-example/tier-to-group-admin/README.md

-# Tier-to-Group Admin Tool
+# Tier-to-Group Admin API

 A REST API service for managing tier-to-group mappings in the Open Data Hub Model as a Service (MaaS) project.
-This tool provides CRUD operations for managing tiers that map Kubernetes groups to user-defined subscription tiers.
+This service provides CRUD operations for managing tiers that map Kubernetes groups to user-defined subscription tiers.

 ## Features